ozimmortal/commits/README.md

  -- I channel Will Ferrell when I'm at the daddy daughter dances  Tue Jan  7 13:00:23 2025

  -- I still think I am the greatest.
 Tue Jan  7 14:00:25 2025

+ -- I am one of the most famous people on the planet  Tue Jan  7 15:00:40 2025